gomorpheus/morpheus-docs/release_notes/current.rst

 - Fixed an issue where the HISTORY tab of an ARM Blueprint App detail page would only show deployment information if a VM resource was being deployed
 - Creation of networks and routers are now asynchronous processes to improve performance and prevent modal timeout in some scenarios
 - Updated |morpheus| installer to force a version of FreeRDP which is compatible with Guacd.
 CentOS/RHEL 7.7+ include FreeRDP 2.0 by default which is not compatible.
+- The Activity page (Operations > Activity) now identifies actions taken by impersonated Users in the same way they are on the Dashboard (Operations > Dashboard), for example, "Author: User1 as User2"

 CVEs Addressed
 ==============